LucasJoe02/fish-town/readme.md

 ### Executing program

-* Use the command line to navigate to directory containing the extracted 'fish-town-main' directory
+* Use the command line to navigate to directory containing the extracted 'fish-town' directory
 * Run the below command to run the webapp locally
 ```
-browser-sync 'fish-town-main' --startPath '/html/' -w
+browser-sync 'fish-town' --startPath '/html/' -w
 ```
-* Change 'fish-town-main' with whatever you have named the project directory
+* Change 'fish-town' with whatever you have named the project directory

 ## Help